"A well trained dog is not only a joy to own,

 AKC Scent Class:

 This 8 week class will focus on the AKC scent work program. ( http://images.akc.org/pdf/events/Scent_Work_Regulations.pdf ) Shaping and back-chaining are used; that is the dogs are first taught to indicate and stay on odor before doing any searching.
 Dogs will not be searching for food in boxes.
 This class is open to dogs of any age.
+Dogs do come to the first week of class.
 Any questions about the class contact Deb at email@example.com.

-This is a new and exciting 8 week class to strengthen your relationship with your dog and have fun doing it!
+This is an exciting 8 week class.
+Join us for Tricks Class and you can look forward to strengthening your relationship with your dog, learning to communicate more clearly and have fun doing the training!
+Once you understand how to train tricks, the possibilities are endless as to what you can teach your dog.
+Tricks are great for boosting a dog's confidence and provides excellent exercise.
 You can also earn AKC Trick Titles by completing a certain number of tricks from a list of a hundred tricks!!
 This class will be appropriate for dogs who have completed a Companion Dog 1 class or a Clicker Class.
 Some experience with clickers is helpful, but not necessary.
 For more information check out the AKC website at www.akc.org/trick-dog

 Canine Life and Social Skills Advance Exercises :